Published:

 Can you outsource the AML obligations to a PSP?

 Yes.
-If you fully outsource payment processing to a regulated Swiss PSP and you yourself have no power of disposal over customer funds, you are generally not considered a financial intermediary.
-The PSP takes over KYC, due diligence obligations and reporting obligations.
+If you fully outsource payment processing to a regulated Swiss PSP and have no power of disposal over customer funds yourself, you are generally not subject to supervision as a financial intermediary.
+The PSP handles KYC, due diligence and reporting requirements.

 See detailed answer